nagyesta/abort-mission/CONTRIBUTING.md

 # Contribution guidelines

-First of all, thank you for considering a contribution to Abort-Mission!

-## Purpose

 This document exists to let contributors navigate how we like to maintain this project.
 A contribution might be any of the following:

 - Writing a bug report
-- Submitting a feature request
 - Giving feedback on the repository contents or the wiki
 - Implementing a new feature
 - Fixing a bug